ddd-crew/como-prep-canvas/README.md

 Everyone who might be needed for the workshop (e.g. Tech Leads, Developers, Tester, Sales Department, Product Owner, User, Customer, Operations, ...).

 **Why it matters:**
-Thinking through who should be in the room for a collaborative modeling session is absolutely essential.
+Thinking through who should be in the room for a collaborative modelling session is absolutely essential.
 Every person, from Developers to Testers, and from Product Owners, Users to Domain Experts, and especially people who can decide brings a unique and vital perspective.
-Including these diverse viewpoints isn't just about ticking boxes; it's about building a holistic and accurate understanding of the problem or system you're modeling.
+Including these diverse viewpoints isn't just about ticking boxes; it's about building a holistic and accurate understanding of the problem or system you're modelling.
 When everyone contributes, you not only uncover hidden insights and potential pitfalls early but also foster a shared understanding and stronger buy-in, ultimately leading to more robust solutions and successful outcomes.

 **Examples:**
 - Software developers
 - Testers
 - Product Managers
 - User researchers
-- Business Analists
+- Business Analysts
 - Agile Coaches
 - Managers
 - Users
 - Ops Engineers
-- .. and all the roles involved and invented in your company in building the software
+- ... and all the roles involved and invented in your company in building the software

 ## 4\.
 Drafting the Workshop - Workshop Planning & Design